On the number of independent solutions of algebraic differential equations: Abelian reduction and the structure of -irreducible subfields

 \item If $K$ is $k$-irreducible then either $K$ is an abelian extension of $k$ or $K \subset L \subset E$ where $L$ is a Picard-Vessiot extension of $k$. \item If the field $K$ can be embedded in a purely transcendental extension field of $k$, then $k \subseteq K \subseteq L \subseteq E$ where $L$ is a Picard-Vessiot extension of $k$. \end{enumerate} \end{thm}

+We note that part (2) of Theorem~\ref{KS1.2} is well-known (and is not related to part (1)), an explicit argument can be found in \cite[Lemma 3.1]{eagles2025internality}.

-On the other hand, whenever a type $p$ is $\mc C$-internal, weakly $\mc C$-orthogonal, and admits no proper fibrations, Theorem \ref{KS1.2} can be seen to imply the second part of Theorem \ref{JM4.4}.
-When $p \in S(k)$ and $k^{\diff}$ the differential closure of $k,$ $p(k^{\diff})$ generates a strongly normal extension of $k.$ The extension is generated by some tuple of independent realizations of $p$, $\bar a = (a_1 , \ldots , a_n)$, and $\bar a \models p^{\otimes n}$ is fundamental in the sense of Section 6 of \cite{jaoui2025abelian}.
+On the other hand, whenever a type $p$ is $\mc C$-internal, weakly $\mc C$-orthogonal, and admits no proper fibrations, Theorem \ref{KS1.2} can be seen to imply the part (2) of Theorem \ref{JM4.4}.
+Indeed, when $p \in S(k)$ and $\bar k$ is the differential closure of $k,$ $p(\bar k)$ generates a strongly normal extension of $k.$ The extension is generated by some tuple of independent realizations of $p$, $\bar a = (a_1 , \ldots , a_n)$, and $\bar a \models p^{(n)}$ is fundamental in the sense of Section 6 of \cite{jaoui2025abelian}.
 Now for $a \models p,$ $k \langle a \rangle $ is a $k$-irreducible differential subfield of a strongly normal extension of $k$.
-Now Theorem \ref{KS1.2} implies the second part of Theorem \ref{JM4.4} (which appears as Corollary 4.4 of \cite{jaoui2025abelian}).
+Now part (1) of Theorem \ref{KS1.2} implies part (2) of Theorem \ref{JM4.4}.
+However, note that the results in \cite{kumbhakar2025strongly} do not recover the part (1) of Theorem~\ref{JM4.4} which is the stronger result.

-The conclusions of Jaoui and Moosa with regard to this sort of inductive construction are more detailed.
-For instance, their Abelian reduction of the generic type of the generator of $E$ over $k$ is shown to have various properties - for instance, it has a universal property (Definition 3.4 of \cite{jaoui2025abelian}) and is well-behaved with respect to base change (Section 5 of \cite{jaoui2025abelian}).
-The abelian reduction $p_{ab}$ also applies to type types which are not fundamental, though, one can deduce the existence of such a reduction via embedding into a fundamental type and applying the results of Kumbhakar and Srinivasan.